ManuSoldier/CDX3.Lab.App/README.md

 ## CDX3_Lab_App

-## open the project in the VS Code
+## Open the project in the VS Code

 ## Install node modules